RyanJarv/marionette/README.md

 ## Active vs Passive

-UserDataSwap can run in either active or passive mode, passive is generally safer and less likely to interfere with infrastructure provisioning however requires the instance to be set down through some other means, likely by the end user.
-When running in the active mode UserDataSwap will shut down the node shortly after it is initially created with the RunInstances API, by default this is immediately however can be configured to wait up to 900 seconds after creation to work around issues that you may run into with various provisioning tools.
+Marionett can run in either active or passive mode, passive is generally safer and less likely to interfere with infrastructure provisioning however requires the instance to be set down through some other means, likely by the end user.
+When running in the active mode Marionett will shut down the node shortly after it is initially created with the RunInstances API, by default this is immediately however can be configured to wait up to 900 seconds after creation to work around issues that you may run into with various provisioning tools.